CheckThisCodeCarefully/TempiBeatDetection/README.md

 <b>Validation</b>

 A robust validation system is critical to evaluating changes made to the beat detection algorithm.
 The project utilizes Xcode's unit testing infrastructure to perform validation, so just type Command-U to start it.
-The project includes sample audio files in the Test Media directory.
-These are typically 15-20s in length and categorized into Home, Studio, Threes, and Utility.
+The project includes sample audio files in the 'Test Media' directory which are typically 15-20s in length and categorized into Home, Studio, Threes, and Utility.
 Here are the current validation results:

+- Home set: 54.1%
 - Studio set: 69.7%
 - Threes set: 36.6%
-- Home set: 54.1%
 - Utility set: 100%

-The beat detector supports the writing out of plot data which can be really useful when trying to troubleshoot problems or just to understand how it works.
+While validating, the beat detector can write out plot data which can be really useful when trying to troubleshoot problems or just to understand how it works.
 When the ```savePlotData``` property is set, data files for each test are saved to the 'Peak detection plots' directory.
-The plotData file contains time stamps and magnitudes while the plotMarkers file contains time stamps and a '1' when a peak was detected.
+The plotData file contains time stamps and magnitudes while the plotMarkers file contains time stamps and a marker for each detected peak.

 I use the free Mac app [Abscissa](http://rbruehl.macbay.de) to visualize the plots.
 E.g.: